alexbasista/pytfc/docs/main.md

 # How To
-The following sections display examples of how to use each API endpoint supported by **pytfc**.
+The following sections display examples of how to call each API endpoint that is supported by **pytfc**.

 ## Organizations
 ```python